 In most parts of the Northern Hemisphere, spring has arrived!
 Time to throw open the windows and let some fresh air into your home.
 It’s also a great time to organize, recycle unused items, and yes, clean.
 We created this green spring cleaning checklist to help you get started.

 We’ll start with my least favorite of the three: spring cleaning.
-According to Martha Stewart (we might as well ask the expert!), you’ll need to tackle the following on your spring cleaning to-do list.
-But there’s no reason to use harsh chemicals that have the potential to hurt your pets, children, and the environment.
+There’s no reason to use harsh chemicals that have the potential to hurt your pets, children, and the environment.
 We’ll show you how to get your spring cleaning done in a green spring cleaning manner for eco-friendly homes.
 Here are The Top Green Cleaning Products, Click here for Pro Tips on How to Clean Your Home

 Walls and ceilings: Use your vacuum extension to clean corners, walls, and around the corners of ceilings, then use a damp cloth (water is fine, or your vinegar solution) to wipe down walls.
 Baseboards are an often-forgotten part of the wall that gets the dirtiest!